 In 1972 my parents, already in their early 50’s, opened The House of Health in Greensboro, NC and had it for over 20 years.
 They are gone now but that store is in the same location and is still in my family today, owned and operated by one of my parents’ grandsons.
 My brother and sister-in-law have two health food stores, one in Winston-Salem, NC and the second in Cana, VA.
 Most of my adult life has revolved around food in some way.

-My life took a drastic turn when on September 17th, 2010 I was served with the diagnosis of diabetes.
+My life took a drastic turn when on September 17th, 2010 I was served with the diagnosis of diabetes after three shots of steroids within a one year period prior to my diagnosis.
+(Sadly, I was ignorant of the effects of steroids and doctors pass them out like candy).
 Starting that day I began a food diary and testing my glucose levels 3-4 times a day.
 Though I now know pretty much what I can and cannot eat, to this day I still diary all of my food and test 2-3 times a day.
-I wanted the opportunity to see if I could turn this around with diet.
+I wanted the opportunity to see if I could turn this around with a huge lifestyle change.
 I was 5’6” and weighed 175 lbs which, though not grossly overweight, was way too much.
-I lost 40 lbs. and have maintained 135-137 lbs. for the last six and half years.
-In the past year and a half I have lost an additional 15 lbs. and am now down to a very respectable 120 lbs.
-I have chosen a low carb lifestyle which may not be for everyone but it has worked very well for me.
+I lost 40 lbs. and have maintained 135-137 lbs. for the last 9+ years.
+In the past year and a half I lost an additional 15 lbs. (illness) and am now back to my very respectable 135-140 lbs.
+I have chosen the keto, low carb lifestyle which may not be for everyone but it has worked very well for me.
 When faced with taking medication or worse, injecting insulin, I wanted to try controlling my diabetes with what I ate and to this day, I am very carbohydrate sensitive and drug and insulin free.
-The foods I eat are the recipes posted.
+The foods I eat are all of the many recipes posted.

 If you are interested, all my personal statistics are listed and charted on Odds & Ends